scarpazza/dot-emacs/README.md

 Calendar
 ---------

-I customize the calendar significantly, because I spend a lot of time in it.
+I customize the calendar significantly, because I use it significantly.

 For example:

 * I added an extra column displaying the number of each week in the year (1 ...
 52)

-* Pressing any digit ranging from '2' to '9' will select progressively wider calendar layouts, with per-day columns ranging from 2 to 9 characters.
+* Pressing any digit ranging from '1' to '9' will select progressively wider calendar layouts, with per-day columns ranging from 2 to 9 characters.
   This is especially useful these days in which monitors are wide and have high resolutions.